Thomas H. Green: Early years

 Thomas Henry Green was born on April 22, 1889, in Cambridge, Massachusetts.
-Green attended the Boston University and received a Bachelor of Law degree in 1915.
+Green attended Boston University and received a Bachelor of Law Degree in 1915.
 He practiced law in Boston for some time.

 His military career began back in February 1913, when he enlisted in the Massachusetts National Guard as a private in troop A, 1st Massachusetts Cavalry.
 Green served with his national guard unit on Mexican Border in 1916 and was also commissioned a second lieutenant of cavalry in the Regular Army, in 1917.

-During World War I, Green was promoted to the temporary rank of major and ordered to the France with 2nd Cavalry within American Expeditionary Force in March 1918.
-He participated in the Meuse-Argonne Offensive as a battalion commander.
+During World War I, Green was promoted to the temporary rank of major and ordered to the Western Front with the 2nd Cavalry Regiment, where he served with the American Expeditionary Forces (AEF) in throughout 1918.
+He participated in the Meuse–Argonne offensive as a battalion commander during the final weeks of the war.

 After the war, Green attended the George Washington University and received a Master of Laws degree in 1923.
 Subsequently, he served as Assistant Judge Advocate of the 2nd Corps at Governors Island, New York City.
 In 1939, Green was appointed a Chief of Patent Section in Military Affairs Section, Washington D.C.

 Second World War

 He was assigned to Fort Shafter, Hawaii, in August 1940 as Judge Advocate of the Hawaiian Department.
-Green was a lieutenant colonel at the time of the 1941 Attack on Pearl Harbor.
+Green was a lieutenant colonel at the time of the December 1941 attack on Pearl Harbor, which brought the United States into World War II.
 He was than appointed an executive officer to the Military Governor of Hawaiian Islands, Lieutenant General Delos C. Emmons, and stayed in this capacity until 1943.

 Green was promoted to the rank of brigadier general on May 24, 1942.
 Following his service in Hawaii, he was transferred to the Washington, D.C., where he was appointed a Judge Advocate General, deputy of JAG, major general Myron C. Cramer.
 In this capacity, he was responsible for Military Justice and later also for Civil Justice.

 He served in this capacity until December 1945, when Major General Cramer was retired and Green replaced him.
 Green was also promoted to the rank of major general on December 1, 1945.

 Green served as JAG until November 30, 1949, when he finally retired from the army.
 He was replaced by Maor General Ernest M. Brannon.
 For his service during World War II, Major General Green received an Army Distinguished Service Medal with Oak Leaf Cluster and five Army Commendation Medals.